Sapta Puri: Dwarka

 Krishna, an incarnation of god Vishnu, is believed to have migrated from Mathura to Dwarka 5000 years ago and made Dwarka his capital., as noted in the scripture Bhagavata Purana.
 He established the city on the bank of the Gomti River.
 But after the death of Krishna, there was downfall of his dynasty, the Yadavas.
 This was further compounded by floods and eventual submergence of Krishna's city in the Arabian Sea.
 Presently, Dwarka is a small city located at the western tip of Saurashtra peninsular in Gujarat state on the shores of the Arabian Sea.

-Chronology of the recorded historic events witnessed at the temple city linked directly to the temple, is dated from 400 B.C. when Vajranabha built an umbrella type temple and deified his grand father Krishna's image there.
+Chronology of the recorded historic events witnessed at the temple city linked directly to the temple, is dated from 400 BCE when Vajranabha built an umbrella type temple and deified his grand father Krishna's image there.
 It has undergone several changes with times under different rulers.
 Adi Shankaracharya is said to have got the Dwarakadheesh temple renovated and also added a shrine of goddess Adya Shakti.
-Over the next few centuries more renovations took place with grant of additional land till 1261 AD, when the temple was destroyed by Mohamed Shah.
+Over the next few centuries more renovations took place with grant of additional land till 1261 CE, when the temple was destroyed by Mohamed Shah.
 In subsequent years also, renovation took place but there was dispute between two groups for the control of the temple.
 In 1504, Vallabhacharya established the image of Dwarakadeesh in a well in Ladva village to protect it from Muslim marauders and again it was shifted to Dungarpur where the temple was renovated.
 In 1861, Maharaja Khanderao renovated the temple.
 During British rule, the temple tower was rebuilt.
 A golden pitcher was fixed on the temple tower by Maharaja Gaekwad in the year 1903 and further renovations were undertaken by the then Shankarachrya of Dwarka Peet.
 Since 1960, the conservation of the temple is under the control of the Government of India.